clips/metameric/README.md

 ```
 python3 -m metameric -i MY_INPUT_FILE -o MY_OUTPUT_FILE
 ```

-Note that is most likely necessary to first move to another folder before running this due to cython dependencies.

 For a quick example, use `example.csv` as `MY_INPUT_FILE` You can also try normal preparation by running the `prepare` function.